-Development activity was minimal during the fiscal year due to regional economic factors, with the exception of the South Village Area of the district served by the Woods Valley Ranch Water Reclamation Facility.
-Primarily developers in other parts of the district continued their pursuit of land use entitlements from the County with minimal interactions required of the District.
-As previously indicated, several projects renewed their plan approvals to maintain their entitlements and ability to start construction at a later date.
-In the South Village area, developers for the Bear Peak, Orchard Run, and Park Circle projects completed plan approvals and began construction of utilities, streets, and drainage improvements in fiscal year 2019-20.
+Development activity was minimal during the fiscal year due to regional economic factors, with the exception of the South Village Area of the District served by the Woods Valley Ranch Water Reclamation Facility.
+Primarily developers in other parts of the District continued their pursuit of land use entitlements from the County with minimal interactions required of the District.
+Several projects renewed their plan approvals to maintain their entitlements and the ability to start construction at a later date.
+In the South Village area, the Bear Peak project was completed, and the developer has nearly completed construction of the Orchard Run and Park Circle water, wastewater, streets, and drainage improvements.